MicrosoftDocs/azure-stack-docs/azure-stack/mdc/customer-journey.md

 ---
-title: Customer journey from purchasing to Azure Stack Hub post-deployment | Microsoft Docs
+title: Customer journey from purchasing to Azure Stack Hub post deployment | Microsoft Docs
-description: Learn what to expect for a successful onsite deployment of an Azure Modular Datacenter (MDC), from planning to post-deployment.
+description: Learn what to expect for a successful onsite deployment of Azure Modular Datacenter (MDC), from planning to post deployment.
 services: azure-stack
 documentationcenter: ''
 author: ashika789